M4X-VOGEL/Clingonia/README.md

 ![Flatland animation](https://i.imgur.com/9cNtWjs.gif)

-## 🚆 Flatland
+## 🌹 Introduction
-Flatland is a [railway scheduling challenge](https://flatland.aicrowd.com/intro.html) hosted by AICrowd to address the problem of multi-agent pathfinding for trains in large railway networks.
-This repository provides the GUI-based software "Clingonia" to generate, build, modify, load, and save environments, run simulations, and review results.
+Experience next-generation Flatland environment management with our cutting-edge software "Clingonia".

+Effortlessly generate, build, modify, save, and solve environments using Clingo powered by the Answer Set Programming Language.

+Additionally, visualize your solutions as a numbered path, detailed timetable, or animated GIF for clear, actionable insights.

 <br>